microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 $ npm init
 ```

-### Add vsts-task-lib
+### Add azure-pipelines-task-lib

-Add vsts-task-lib to your task.
+Add azure-pipelines-task-lib to your task.
 Remember your task must carry the lib.
 Ensure it's at least 0.9.5 which now carries typings.

 The package.json should have dependency with ^.
 Ex: ^0.9.5.
 This means you are locked to 0.9.x and will pick up patches on npm install.

 The npm module carries the .d.ts typecript definition files so compile and intellisense support will just work.

 ```
-$ npm install vsts-task-lib --save
+$ npm install azure-pipelines-task-lib --save
 ...
-└─┬ vsts-task-lib@2.0.5
+└─┬ azure-pipelines-task-lib@2.0.5
 ...
 ```